-Rhino UK installed 3 x sensory rooms, 3 x soft play rooms, rebound room and hydro-pool lighting in this new...Read case study
+Rhino UK installed 3 x sensory rooms, 3 x soft play rooms, rebound room and hydro-pool lighting in this new special school.....Read case study

 Ruby’s Fund is an independent children’s charity that provides inclusive support services for children and young people with additional needs and disabilities in and around Cheshire.

 We’ve had the honour of collaborating with the charity on multiple sensory projects, from designing and planning their spectacular Sensory Room to helping them secure funding to set up a permanent play space in Congleton town centre.

 With their continued success, Ruby’s Fund were keen to expand their services further.
 They’d noticed that some families struggled to visit the centre because of their children’s additional needs.
 So, instead of families coming to them, Ruby’s Fund thought, why don’t we come to you?

 And this simple thought kickstarted one of our most ambitious sensory projects to date!

 After an impressive fundraising drive, Ruby’s Fund came to us with a proposal for a Sensory Bus – a bright pink, portable sensory room on wheels.